As we look to the fall semester right around the corner, please find below our updated and revised guide for Instructors.

 The standard time scheduled for final exams is two hours.
 Faculty are encouraged to allot sufficient time for students to complete the final exam, and it is expected that the final exam length and content will be commensurate with the time allotted.
 However, faculty are generally discouraged from offering final exams that do not meet for the standard two-hour period, as doing so negatively affects students’ schedules during an already stressful time.
 If faculty must allot more or less time for the final exam than the standard two-hour period, the Dean of the College or School must approve the non-standard exam time.
 In addition, the length of exam time must be indicated on the syllabus to provide proper notice to students and also communicated to the Registrar’s Office before the class schedule goes live for the term (generally around the midpoint of the previous regular semester) so that the exam time can be appropriately noted.

 All syllabi should clearly indicate processes for administering assessment exercises, grading, and reporting grades.
 In keeping with the Family Educational Rights and Privacy Act (FERPA), grades should not be posted publicly.
 Grades must be submitted through MyUNLV and they may be posted via WebCampus-Canvas.
-The grade submission deadline for the Summer III 2024 academic term is August 20, 2024.
+Grades will be due the Tuesday after the end of each regular semester or summer session, or three business days after the last day of the course, whichever comes first.
+The grade submission deadline for the Fall 2024 academic term is December 17, 2024.
 Beyond the professional responsibility to provide final grades to students in a timely manner, late grades have a negative impact on UNLV’s share of the NSHE performance funding formula.
 It is ultimately the Department/School/College’s responsibility to have all final grades posted on time.

 The grade of "I" (Incomplete) may be granted when a student has satisfactorily completed three-fourths of course work for that semester/session, but cannot complete the last part of the course for reasons beyond the student's control and acceptable to the instructor, and the instructor believes that the student can finish the course without repeating it.
 For undergraduate courses, the incomplete work must be made up before the end of the following regular (fall or spring) semester.
 Graduate students receiving "I" grades in 500-, 600-, or 700-level courses have up to one calendar year to complete the work, at the discretion of the instructor.
 If course requirements are not completed within the period indicated, a grade of "F" will be recorded, and the student's GPA will be adjusted accordingly.
 Students who are fulfilling an Incomplete grade do not re-register for the course.
 It is expected that they will make individual arrangements to complete all course requirements with the instructor who assigned the "I" grade.